Preparedness Tips for Families

 Also, in case of evacuation, pack a safety & comfort kit, which can include:

-- Storage boxes to store small items (could be plastic with fitted lids)
+10. Storage boxes for holding small items (could be plastic with fitted lids)

 Tip #3.
 If disaster strikes:

 Look for items that may have broken or been displaced that could cause a hazard, particularly electrical lines.

 Beware of carbon monoxide poisoning.
 People have died or been poisoned by carbon monoxide in times of disaster due to the use of generators, grills, camp stoves, or other gasoline, propane, natural gas or charcoal-burning devices inside the home, basement, garage or camper or even outside near an open window.
 The CDC warns that you should never use these devices inside.

 Follow instructions for disaster supply kit and safety & comfort kit outlined in Tip #2.